-We want to thank all of the sponsors who joined with the Sno-Isle Libraries Foundation who are making it possible for us to bring the very best speakers to Whidbey Island free of charge, and we are grateful for their continuing support as we now look to the May 2021 Trudy Sundberg Lecture event.
+We want to thank the sponsors who joined with the Sno-Isle Libraries Foundation to make it possible for us to bring such outstanding speakers to the people of Whidbey Island, free of charge, and we are grateful for their continuing support as we now look to the May 2021 Trudy Sundberg Lecture event.

 The Whidbey Community Foundation